RTMecha/BetterLegacy/snapshots.md

 ### Interfaces
 - Introducing a new variable system.
 Most JSON values in custom interfaces can be set to a variable or function.
 - Implemented interface list.
 This allows for easier interface branching and interface loading.
-- Due to the interface list feature, some interfaces have been combined into one file.
+- Due to the interface list feature, some interfaces have been combined into one file and there's also some new tests to demonstrate the capabilities of the interface now.
+- Updated the splash text.

 ------------------------------------------------------------------------------------------